Information expansion barcode for public space designed in Tokyo

 That is why we have implemented XPAND codes, which are redesigned barcodes.

 QR Code and XPAND Code Comparison

 Simulated image of both codes placed on station signs.
-When scanning codes from several meters away, the QR code must be large and overwhelms the signage, whereas the XPAND code issues no such hindrances.
+When scanning codes from several meters / feet away, the QR code must be large and overwhelms the signage, whereas the XPAND code issues no such hindrances.

 Features of the XPAND code

 There are many code formats in addition to the QR and EAN codes.

 Unfortunately, most other types of formats require specialized applications that make them inconvenient for smartphone users.